 “Look into the water, there you’ll see your reflection; look into the sky, there you’ll see a constant companion; look at the mountains, there you’ll find eternal support; look at the sun, there you’ll find a source to brighten your day and warm your spirit.”

-Building and nurturing a close and deep relationship with nature as a part of a healing program is something not often considered today, but it’s one that’s essential to our health, well-being and understanding of life.
+Building and nurturing a close and deep relationship with nature as a part of a healing program is something not often considered today, but it’s one that’s essential to our health, well-being and acceptance of life.
 Studies have shown how nature heals trauma, reduces stress, calms anxiety, balances mood, unveils unknown aspects of our self, eliminates duality, and keeps us whole.

 Here are a few ways of connecting with nature on an essential level: